Graduate students in the

 fourth largest city in population, and the second lowest in terms of cost of

 living compared to other major American cities.
 It is no wonder that the

 city is home to twenty-three Fortune 500 companies and numerous other

 world-class institutions in the areas of energy, medicine, aerospace,

 manufacturing, and business services.
 Houston is a center for the visual

 and performing arts, an international business hub and home to the second

 busiest port in the United States.
 Rice University’s proximity to historic

 downtown Houston, and being located right in the heart of the museum district,

-We encourage you to visit Rice at any time for a firsthand look at the department and the beautiful, tree-lined campus.
-If you apply and are admitted, you will be invited to visit the campus later at departmental expense.
-During your time here, you will not only visit faculty, but you'll be hosted by current graduate students from whom you can learn more about graduate life and lifestyles in Houston.
+We encourage you to visit Rice at any time for a firsthand look at the Department and the beautiful, tree-lined campus.
+If you apply and are admitted, you will be invited to visit the campus later at Departmental expense.
+During your time here, you will not only visit faculty, but you'll be hosted by current graduate students from whom you can learn more about graduate life in Houston.